Richard Herschell, 2nd Baron Herschell

 Richard Farrer Herschell, 2nd Baron Herschell GCVO (22 May 1878 – 14 October 1929), was a British Liberal politician.

 Background and early life

 Herschell was the only son of the Lord Chancellor, Farrer Herschell, 1st Baron Herschell, and his wife Agnes Adela (née Kindersley), and succeeded in the barony in 1899.
+He was educated at Magdalen College, Oxford where he conducted the amateur undergraduate orchestra.

 Political career

 He was private secretary to the Lord-Lieutenant of Ireland the Earl of Aberdeen from 1905 to 1907 and served in the Liberal administrations of Sir Henry Campbell-Bannerman and later H. H. Asquith as a Lord-in-waiting to King Edward VII, 1907-10 (government whip in the House of Lords) from 1907 to 1915.
 And also Lord-in-Waiting to George V 1910–19.
 He was awarded Order of the Dannebrog from Denmark, and Legion of Honour.

 Military career

 In the First World War he served in the Royal Navy's code breaking section "Room 40" as a Commander RNVR.